Antigen: Endogenous antigens

 Endogenous antigens are generated within normal cells as a result of normal cell metabolism, or because of viral or intracellular bacterial infection.
 The fragments are then presented on the cell surface in the complex with MHC class I molecules.
 If activated cytotoxic CD8+ T cells recognize them, the T cells secrete various toxins that cause the lysis or apoptosis of the infected cell.
 In order to keep the cytotoxic cells from killing cells just for presenting self-proteins, the cytotoxic cells (self-reactive T cells) are deleted as a result of tolerance (negative selection).
 Endogenous antigens include xenogenic (heterologous), autologous and idiotypic or allogenic (homologous) antigens.
 Sometimes antigens are part of the host itself in an autoimmune disease.

 Autoantigens

 An autoantigen is usually a self-protein or protein complex (and sometimes DNA or RNA) that is recognized by the immune system of patients with a specific autoimmune disease.
 Under normal conditions, these self-proteins should not be the target of the immune system, but in autoimmune diseases, their associated T cells are not deleted and instead attack.

 Neoantigens

 Neoantigens are those that are entirely absent from the normal human genome.
 As compared with nonmutated self-proteins, neoantigens are of relevance to tumor control, as the quality of the T cell pool that is available for these antigens is not affected by central T cell tolerance.
 Technology to systematically analyze T cell reactivity against neoantigens became available only recently.
-Neoantigens can be directly detected and quantified through a method called MANA-SRM developed by a molecular diagnostics company, Complete Omics Inc., through collaborating with a team in Johns Hopkins University School of Medicine.
+Neoantigens can be directly detected and quantified.